dreignier/playground-qZqn74B4/part11/statement.md

 }
 ```

-And if you want to create an auto-rejected promise, use [`Promise.reject`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject).
+If you want to create an auto-rejected promise, use [`Promise.reject`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject).

 # The forgotten promise